davidcornewell/speechcapture/README.md

 # Speech Capture
-Speech detection/capture library used to detect and capture speech from an incoming audio stream of data, typically from the microphone.
+Speech detection and capture library used to detect and capture speech from an incoming audio stream of data, typically from the microphone.

+The library calculates the overall ambient audio levels and uses this as a baseline.
+Together with the threshold for speech detection,

 Currently this library supports two types of audio input:
 * __[getUserMedia](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/getUserMedia)__